Ebazhanov/linkedin-skill-assessments-quizzes/visio/visio-quiz.md

 - [ ] a visual boundary around sets of objects that also builds logical relationships
 - [ ] a container that maintains an ordered relationship among its members
 - [ ] a shape that is glued to others to add comments
-- [ X ] a one-dimensional shape that is used to connect two shapes
+- [x] a one-dimensional shape that is used to connect two shapes

 #### Q9.
 Which flowchart shape indicates a question or branch in the process flow?